Welcome To My Website.

 Joining the orchestra this year were two fabulous singers, Louise Dearman (Wicked & Guys and Dolls) and Lance Ellington (Strictly Come Dancing) (Thursday only) and Iain Mackenzie (Saturday and Monday) and what a great job they all did.

 Friday Night is Christmas Night at the Royal Welsh College of Music & Drama.

 I was invited to conduct a festive Friday Night Concert with the Royal Welsh College Concert Orchestra and Royal Welsh College Chamber Choir on Friday 12th December 2014 in their lovely new Dora Stoutzker Hall at the Cardiff based Royal Welsh College of Music & Drama.

 An amazing hard working bunch of very motivated students who were a joy to work with.
 I’m sure I’ll be seeing quite a few of these guys in the future.

 WARCRY with Wells Cathedral School Symphony Orchestra.

-On Friday 17th October I will be co-conducting a concert with the Wells Cathedral School Symphony Orchestra on the theme of war throughout the ages.
+On Friday 17th October I co-conducted a concert with the Wells Cathedral School Symphony Orchestra on the theme of war throughout the ages.
 The concert is part of their Prestige Series and reflects on wars throughout time using the spoken word and music.
-The readings will be by various staff and students of the school.
+The readings were by various staff and students of the school.